 How long do you need to wait before you are clear to take a drug test?

-As a rough guide: if you smoke the occasional joint, it'll stay in your system for up to 10 days.
+As a rough guide: if you smoke the occasional joint, weed will stay in your system for up to 10 days.
 If you smoke regularly, up to 45 days and if you smoke constantly, 90 days.

 As for being detectable in a drug test, well this depends on the type of drug test.
-Urine test will detect up to a month prior but a blood test will show positive if you've smoked any weed in the last 6 months.
+A Urine test will detect up to a month prior, but a blood test will show positive if you've smoked any weed in the last 6 months.

-Also important to note that marijuana residue is stored in the fat cells, so if you're skinny or have a high metabolism, the time it takes to leave your system may be reduced.
+Also important to note that marijuana/thc residue is stored in the fat cells, so if you're skinny or have a high metabolism, the time it takes to leave your system may be reduced.

 This is a difficult question to answer.
 Detection of marijuana or its metbolites in the urine depends on many factors such as drug potency, tolerance, patients condition, fluid intake at time of test, method and frequency of marijuana use, patients metabolism etc etc.